Every time I walk into a fly shop I am magically attracted by the shelves of flies. How to store them I’ll show you in this fly box guide.

 A nice choice to complement the traditional set up is a vintage Richard Wheatley of England fly box that you can get on sites that sell vintage tackle and eBay.
 They have a very slim silhouette and hold dozens of wet flies and nymphs.
 Personally I love the vintage feel to it with the scratches and dents telling of former fly fishing adventures.

-The only disadvantage I see in this type of fly box is the storing system.
+The only disadvantage I see in this type of box is the storing system.
 Although they look neat and tight, the small metal clips don’t always secure the fly 100%.
-Oftentimes when I take out the fly box after fishing a full day with a lot of wading involved, the flies have slipped or come loose entirely.
+Oftentimes when I take out the Richard Wheatley fly boxes after fishing a full day with a lot of wading involved, the flies have slipped or come loose entirely.
 So be careful when opening the box, especially while standing in the water.

-When the flies get larger in size for species such as sea trout, salmon or hucho hucho, I still try to keep the boxes as slim as possible.
+The flies get larger in size for species such as sea trout, salmon or hucho hucho.
+Then I still try to keep the boxes as slim as possible.
 For seatrout flies I have relied on a simple model by Guideline that has a slit system as well.
 It allows me to store smaller patterns and bigger streamers as well.

 For salmon I have relied on similar builds.
 I mostly use two fly cases.
 One of them holds smaller salmon flies and also the hooks for the tube flies.
 In the other one I store large tube flies.

 Fly cases to store tradition salmon flies and tubes

 The newest addition to my collection of fly cases is the Tacky Big Bug Box.
 It features the same slit silicone system as the smaller fly cases I use for wet flies and nymphs.
 The Tacky can hold large streamers of 4 to 5” with its silhouette remaining slim.
 It is a great choice for streamers to target big predators such as hucho hucho or pike.

 The Tacky Big Bug Box (on the left), a nice streamer box

 Special thanks to: